aptivate/inaspmaterials/src/Network_Management/One_Week_Training_Course/One_Week_Training_Course.rst

 -  Set up an iperf server (for clients to connect to).
 -  Set up Cacti and configure it to draw traffic graphs from the host's router.
+-  Prepare router cheat sheets
+-  Set up a DNS server and domain (``localdomain``) on the Class Router/Server.

 Reporting
 ---------